Node.js HTTPS: Quick & Easy Guide

 HTTPS is short for Hypertext Transfer Protocol Secure, an extension of the Hypertext Transfer Protocol or HTTP, and is a more secure version of it.
-It is used widely on the internet, for secure communication over a computer network.
+It is used widely on the internet, for secure communication over a network.

+HTTPS uses the TLS or Transport Layer Security encryption protocol, which was formerly known as Secure Sockets Layer or SSL.
 The encryption protocols of HTTPS give the ability to users on the web, to transfer or pass on sensitive information such as credit card numbers, banking information, login credentials, and more in a secure way.

 How does HTTPS Work?